Breakout Triangle Trading Strategy

 Breakout triangle trading strategy (backtest and example)

-It’s pretty demanding to make a breakout triangle trading strategy with strict trading rules and settings because of all the rules required.
-It’s possible, of course, but we believe some already published stuff is good enough.
+It’s pretty demanding to develop a breakout triangle trading strategy with strict rules and settings, given all the requirements.
+It’s possible, of course, but we believe some already-published material is good enough.

-Instead of a quantified backtest with defined trading rules, we rely on data from Thomas Bulkowski’s book from the late 90s called The Encyclopedia of Chart Patterns.
+Instead of a quantified backtest with defined trading rules, we rely on data from Thomas Bulkowski’s late-90s book, The Encyclopedia of Chart Patterns.
 His book is not based on strict quantified rules or data driven backtests, but rather on visual confirmation.
 Nevertheless, we believe his findings are a decent approximation of the usefulness of the triangles.

-Bulkowski, an engineer, sat down and went through technical formations for 500 stocks over a period of five years.
+Bulkowski, an engineer, sat down and reviewed technical formations for 500 stocks over a period of 5 years.
 This gave a total database of 2 500 years, although of course there are sources of error as all the stocks are from the same time period.
 In total, he registered over 15 000 technical formations, of which he divided rectangles into two groups: Rectangle bottoms and rectangle tops.

 Ascending triangle breakout strategy backtest